thilinamendis/SlackView/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-### Development Setup

-1. Clone the repository
+Make sure you fork the repository
-2. Open `index.html` in your browser
-3. Make changes to HTML, CSS, or JavaScript
-4. Refresh browser to test

 ## 📝 License